SakanaAI/AI-Scientist/README.md

 ### Supported Models and API Keys

 We support a wide variety of models including open-weight and API-only models.
 In general, we recommend only using frontier models above the capability of the original GPT-4.
+To see a full list of models, see [here](https://github.com/SakanaAI/AI-Scientist/blob/main/ai_scientist/llm.py).

-#### OpenAI API (GPT-4)
+#### OpenAI API (GPT-4o, GPT-4o-mini, o1 models)

 By default, this uses the `OPENAI_API_KEY` environment variable.